dnmfarrell/berrybrew/CONTRIBUTING.md

 - Ensure that any functionality/API/runtime changes have explicit unit tests written
 - Ensure that all existing unit tests pass, per [Unit Testing](doc/Unit%20Testing.md)
 - PR (Pull Request) the branch to the most recent vX.XX branch that exists

-What contributors shouldn't do:

-- Work on `master` directly
-- Update any version information
-- Change any license information (I inherited this project)
-- Change any copyrights (without written authorization)
-- Update the `Changes` file
-- Commit locally required changes to the `.gitignore` file

 &copy; 2016-2023 by Steve Bertrand